 The Contractor Acknowledgment form is final.
 It cannot be amended, modified, or negotiated.
 You will not be able to participate in the CFSIC program unless you agree to use the Contractor Acknowledgment.

 Contractors will need to complete a Contractor Acknowledgment for each project you undertake.

 Once you sign the Contractor Acknowledgment for the project, you should return it to ESIS ProClaim with a copy of the signed construction agreement with the homeowner and enclosing or attaching an invoice for 10% of the total contract work.
-CFSIC will then provide you with a deposit of 10% of the total construction contract cost, subject to a maximum deposit paid of $17,500, provided that ESIS ProClaim has already received your surety bond.
+CFSIC will then provide you with a deposit of 10% of the total construction contract cost, subject to a maximum deposit paid of $19,000 (applying as of January 5, 2022 for first-time only proposals as of that date), provided that ESIS ProClaim has already received your surety bond.

 9. What You'll Have to Agree To

 In order to participate in the CFSIC program, and on a job-by-job basis, the contractor will have to complete and sign a Contractor Acknowledgment for each project undertaken.